-- Only keep the gold
+- Be ruthless, only keep the gold

 Artificial Intelligence (AI) will be scanning your words, checking for readability and Google’s preference is that it’s easily readable by an average 12-13 year old – which is the average reading age in the UK.
 Websites such as Read-Able and the Hemmingway App will help.